Accretion Disk Sizes from Continuum Reverberation Mapping of AGN Selected from the ZTF Survey: Introduction

 However, due to the complexity involved in executing such multi-band monitoring campaigns, accretion disk structure has been mapped for only a handful of AGN so far \citep[see][]{rosa2015, Fausnaugh2016, Starkey2017, Pei2017, Edelson2019, HernandezSantisteban2020}.
 Alternatively, with the availability of large all-sky surveys, it has been possible to constrain the accretion disk sizes based on interband lags for a sample of AGN using observations in the optical regime only.
 In \citet{Sergeev2014} the interband lags were detected for a sample of 14 AGN in the optical wavelengths.
 In \citet{Jiang2017}, inter-band lags based on the PanStarrs light curves were presented while \citet{Mudd2018} presented results for 15 quasars from the OzDES survey and \citet{Yu2018} performed the analysis with around 23 quasars from the same survey but a different field.
 In \citet{Homayouni2020}, inter-band lags for around 33 quasars were calculated from the sample of SDSS RM quasars.
 These studies used the optical wavelength lags only, and the accretion disk profile from the X-ray (innermost regions) to optical wavelengths (outer accretion disk) could not be appropriately constrained.
 However, the presence of lags itself indicates evidence of the reprocessing of photons in the accretion disk.
 These results put an upper limit on the accretion disk sizes; nevertheless, the correlated reverberation disk signals are detected.
 Interestingly, although the interband lag scales with wavelength as a power law of index 4/3, the size of the disk has been observed to be 3-4 times larger than expected from the standard Shakura Sunyaev disk \citep{Fausnaugh2018}.
+Furthermore, \citet{Edelson2015} and \citet{Fausnaugh2016} have shown that the U band lags are significantly larger than the predictions from the SS disk models in some of the sources, and the Balmer emission from the BLR may likely affect the continuum flux.